 Marylanders Reminded to Keep Fawns Wild

-With late spring being the prime birthing time for white-tailed deer, the Maryland Department of Natural Resources (DNR) reminds anyone who encounters a fawn to avoid disturbing it.
-While young deer often appear to be orphaned, in most cases the doe is nearby protecting and feeding their offspring as needed.
-Removing these animals from the wild for care is unnecessary, dangerous and illegal.
+Late spring is the prime birthing time for white-tailed deer, and the Maryland Department of Natural Resources reminds anyone who encounters a fawn to avoid disturbing it.
+While young deer often appear to be orphaned, in most cases, the doe is nearby feeding and will return to care for her young.

 Newborn fawns have almost no natural odor and their spotted, reddish-brown coats help them blend into their surroundings.
 Fawns instinctively lie motionless when approached by potential predators.
 This seemingly helpless state is a behavioral adaptation that has helped white-tailed deer survive for ages.
 However, curious fawns will sometimes wander around new surroundings and may appear to be lost or distressed.